ABC News

 My Stories

-Recap the day with these handpicked stories from ABC News
+Start your day and get in the know with these handpicked stories

-Trump's First Day in Office Met by Demonstrations in Multiple Cities Around the US

-Some estimated that more demonstrators turned out in Washington D.C. than the crowd for Trump's inaugural ceremony.

 #DonaldTrump